iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 - Changed `highlightProps?: HighlightedRecordProps` property to `highlight?: HighlightingComponentProps` on [PropertyRendererProps]($ui-components) interface.
 To react to this change, simply rename `highlightProps` -> `highlight`.

+- The methods fromJson and toJson from [Format]($quantity) have been renamed to fromJSON and toJSON respectively.

 ## Updated version of Electron

 Updated version of electron used from 8.2.1 to 10.1.3.
 Note that Electron is specified as a peer dependency in the iModel.js stack - so it's recommended but not mandatory that applications migrate to this electron version.